FlowLLM-AI/flowllm/docs/tools.md

 ## Tool Overview

-Tools in LLMFlow are callable functions that LLMs can use to interact with external systems, execute code, search the web, or perform other tasks.
+Tools in flowllm are callable functions that LLMs can use to interact with external systems, execute code, search the web, or perform other tasks.
 They provide a standardized interface for extending LLM capabilities.

 ### Tool Architecture